 - 1/4 cup fresh basil

 Slice the spaghetti squash in half lengthwise.
 Scoop out the seeds.
-Set the seeds aside to roast later if you want to.
+Set the seeds aside to roast later if you want.

 Put the squash in a microwave-safe bowl with the cut side down.
-Add enough water to cover 1 inch of the squash.
+Add enough water to cover one inch of the squash.

 Microwave on high for 20 minutes.

 Heat olive oil in a saucepan.
-Cook garlic and onion for 5 to 7 minutes.
+Cook garlic and onion for five to seven minutes.

 Add tomatoes, spices, herbs and red pepper flakes.
-Cook for 2 to 3 minutes, or until the liquid evaporates.
+Cook for two to three minutes, or until the liquid evaporates.

 Add tomato sauce.
 Reduce the heat to medium-low and let simmer for 10 minutes.